essentialols/pstat236-spatial/midterm-project.md

 ### Moran's I

+Moran's $I$ is a global measure of spatial autocorrelation with values ranging -1 to 1.
+Here we are using a neighbor's matrix for any counties that are touching each other ($w_{ij}$). $n$ is the number of neighborhoods in Columbus, OH which are indexed by $i$ and $j$ (is polygon $i$ a neighbor with $j$. $\overline{y}$ is the mean value of the variable of interest and $y_{1...n}$ is that value in each polygon.

 The assumptions for this test are (Bivand et al., 2013):

-* " the mean model of the data removes systematic spatial patterning from the data"
+* "the mean model of the data removes systematic spatial patterning from the data"
-* the observed spatial autocorrelation is not due to an underlying process in our model
+* the observed spatial autocorrelation is not due to an underlying process in our model (i.e. a parameter controlled for in the model)
 * the chosen weights matrix suits the underlying interactions between the polygons

-Therefore the main limitation of this method is that the model variance can be misspecified because it does not meet one of the assumptions above, i.e. the chosen weights matrix needs to suit the underlying interactions between the polygons.
-Other limitations include that t
+The main limitation of this method is that the model variance can be misspecified because it does not meet one of the assumptions above, e.g. the chosen weights matrix needs to suit the underlying interactions between the polygons.

-Using `terra` to test for spatial autocorrelation of each variable, by county in Columbus, OH.

 $$
 I=\frac{n}{\sum_{i=1}^{n} \sum_{j=1}^{n} w_{ij}} \frac{\sum_{i=1}^{n} \sum_{j=1}^{n} w_{ij} (y_{i}-\overline{y}) (y_{j}-\overline{y})}{\sum_{i=1}^{n} (y_{i}-\overline{y})^{2}}
 $$

-Moran's $I$ is a global measure of spatial autocorrelation with values ranging -1 to 1.
-Here we are using a neighbor's matrix for any counties that are touching each other ($w_{ij}$). $n$ is the number of neighborhoods in Columbus, OH which are indexed by $i$ and $j$ (is polygon $i$ a neighbor with $j$. $\overline{y}$ is the mean value of the variable of interest and $y_{1...n}$ is that value in each polygon.
+Using the `terra` package to test for spatial autocorrelation of each variable, by county in Columbus, OH.

-The adjacency matrix for all counties that touch each other ($w_{ij}$ above, calling ww here):
+The adjacency matrix for all counties that touch each other ($w_{ij}$ above):

 ```r
 ww <-  adjacent(columbus, "touches", pairs=FALSE)